VA Home Loans

 As of January 1st, 2020, the VA loan limits were removed for all counties.
 Previously the mortgage could not be greater than $510,400 for most counties as the department of Veteran Affairs would not insure it.
-However, now the VA loan limits have been removed, as loan as the mortgage size is greater than $144,000 it is eligible to be insured.
-For example, a mortgage amount of $750,000 can be eligible for a VA loan, but a mortgage of $120,000 will not be eligible.
+The VA guaranty is 1/4 of a loan over $144,000.
+For loans less than $144,000, a larger portion is guaranteed.
+For details, see VA Guaranty.

 Fees and Premiums